jeremywood-ai/portfolio/_projects/3_project.markdown

 Face detection and face extraction project with MTCNN, Keras, and TensorFlow 2.0, in a Python 3+ environment.

 A *mutli-tasked cascaded convolutional neural network* shows the ability and speed to detect faces in a variety of images.
-Additionally, the project's [verison 2](https://github.com/jeremywood-ai/MTCNN/blob/master/MTCNN_Version2_Facial_Extraction.py) allows for image extraction.
+Additionally, the project's [verison 2](https://github.com/jeremywood-ai/MTCNN/blob/master/MTCNN_Version2_Facial_Extraction.py) allows for image extraction, see the group photo below.

 ## MODEL
 ----
 "By default the MTCNN bundles a face detection weights model.